Sustainability is at the core of everything Quantum does — that’s why we’re your ideal Partners For a Sustainable Future.

 Quantum’s approach: Less sexy, more effective

 Quantum is solving this problem with our own unique approach.
-We’re developing a certified proprietary calculator (scheduled to launch in early 2022) that will allow customers to accurately measure the greenhouse gas impacts of their reuse, refurbishment and recycling activities, drawing a direct line of sight from the work we do on your behalf and the net reduction of carbon emissions as a result.
+We’ve developed a certified proprietary calculator that will allow customers to accurately measure the greenhouse gas impacts of their reuse, refurbishment and recycling activities, drawing a direct line of sight from the work we do on your behalf and the net reduction of carbon emissions as a result.
 In other words, it’s not for the generation of “credits” but for actual quantifiable carbon reduction.
 This data can then be used for reporting on government mandated requirements as well as corporate sustainability and environmental initiatives.